openeventdata/plovigy/README.md

 project: Modernizing Political Event Data for Big Data Social Science Research (Award 1539302;
 PI: Patrick Brandt, University of Texas at Dallas)

-This program has been successfully run under Mac OS 10.13.2; it is standard Python 3.5 so it should also run in Unix or Windows.
+This program has been successfully run under Mac OS 10.13.2 and Ubuntu 16.04; it is standard Python 3.5 and so also should run in Windows.
+Not that I can see any reason you'd want to run Windows.

 This code is covered under the MIT license: http://opensource.org/licenses/MIT